Li Chang

 Li Chang (12 December 1914 – 3 September 2010) was an official of the People's Republic of China.
-He served as the Secretary of Central Commission for Discipline Inspection of the CPC from 1982 to 1985, then as member of the Central Advisory Commission of the CPC Central Committee.
-Li joined the Chinese Communist Party in the 1930s, and later rose in prominence as a reformist.
+He served as the Secretary of the Central Commission for Discipline Inspection of the Chinese Communist Party (CCP) from 1982 to 1985, then as member of the Central Advisory Commission of the CCP Central Committee.
+Li joined the CCP in the 1930s, and later rose in prominence as a reformist.
 He was one of the key comrades of Deng Xiaoping.